mark-watson/haskell_book/manuscript/kgcreator.md

 Apis.hs
 ~~~~~~~~

-TBD describe code
+As mentioned before, we are using the Haskell source fies in a relative path **../NlpTool/src/...** and the local **src** directory.
+We discuss this code in the next few sections.

 ## The Main Event: Detecting Entities in Text

 A primary task in KGCreator is to identify entities (people, places, etc.) in text and then we will create RDF and Neo4J Cypher data statements using these entities, knowledge of the origin of text data and general relationships between entities.

-We will use the top level code that we developer earlier that is located in the directory **src/nlp** (please see the chapter **Natural Language Processing Tools** for more detail):
+We will use the top level code that we developer earlier that is located in the directory **../NlpTool/src/nlp** (please see the chapter **Natural Language Processing Tools** for more detail):

 - Categorize.hs - categorizes text into categories like news, religion, business, politics, science, etc.
 - Entities.hs - identifies entities like people, companies, places, new broadcast networks, labor unions, etc. in text
 - Summarize.hs - creates an extractive summary of text

 The KGCreator Haskell application looks in a specified directory for text files to process.
 For each file with a **.txt** extension there should be a matching file with the extension **.meta** that contains a single line: the URI of the web location where the corresponding text was found.
-The reason we need this is that we want to create graph knowledge bases of information found in text sources and the original location of the data is important to preserve.
+The reason we need this is that we want to create graph knowledge data from information found in text sources and the original location of the data is important to preserve.
+In other words, we want to know where the data elements in our knowledge graph came from.

 We have not looked at an example of using command line arguments yet so let's go into some detail on how we do this.
 Previously when we have defined an output target executable in our **.cabal** file,